 ✓ Polyurethane or PUR resins

 ✓ Latex foam (which typically doesn’t contain VOC solvents)

 ✓ Polyimide, typically adhesive or sealant based on polyimide resin

 What’s up with foam tape?

-Important foam-tape properties include tack and shear.
-Tack is measured in pounds/inch of width and indicates how much force it will take to remove the tape once it is applied to a surface.
+Important foam tape properties include tack and shear.
+Tack is measured in lb⁄in of width and indicates how much force it will take to remove the tape once it is applied to a surface.
 Shear is measured in minutes to failure, and indicates how strong an adhesive is when force is parallel to the bond surface.

 While not completely air or watertight, closed-cell foam tape works as gaskets, preventing gasses or liquids from escaping.
 For example, it is often used to between a door and its frame to eliminate drafts and to create airtight seals around windows.

 As a mounting tape, closed-cell foam with adhesives on both sides can bond irregular surfaces, filling in gaps between the materials.
 Foam tape also works as a glazing or flashing tape.

 Foam tape is widely used in construction to attach interior wall panels, on cars and trucks for gasketing and mounting interior and exterior panels and trim, for sealing the edges of solar panels of industrial applications that need both joining and sealing.